Avaiga/taipy-doc/docs/manuals/gui/page_builder.md

     <figcaption>Styling HTML</figcaption>
 </figure>

-You can see that, compared to the previous example, the label uses a bold font weight.
+Compared to the previous example, you can see that the label uses a bold font weight.

 # Binding variables